 - In the left list, select the bucket that contains the files that you want to index.

 - Click Create Object Group in the top right corner.

-The Object Group Preview window appears:
+The Object Group Preview window appears.

-The Object Group Preview is where you select and organize the files to include in your virtual grouping.
+Select the files to include in your object group for indexing.
 You can specify the files to include by using the following methods:

 Regular Expression Editing